Pinned content, custom sorted.

 Undergraduate Student

-Sophia Conard is a third-year student at the University of Iowa majoring in Psychology and minoring in Human Relations.
+Sophia Conard is a fourth-year student at the University of Iowa majoring in Psychology and minoring in Human Relations.
 After graduation, Sophia plans to attend graduate school to obtain her master's degree with the goal of becoming a counselor.

 Madeline Ephraim